Helping Improve

 Use these strategies to minimize prior authorization delays:

-As of 2022, 27.6 million Americans remained uninsured.[6]
+As of 2022, 27.6 million Americans remained uninsured.
 For people with insurance, high copays or pharmacy stock issues can be barriers to getting medication.
-In 2023, drug shortages reached a 10-year high, with a staggering 301 drugs in shortage as of April—100 times more than at the same time five years ago.[7]
+In 2023, drug shortages reached a 10-year high.
+In April of that year, a staggering 301 drugs were in short supply — 100 times more than at that same time five years earlier.

 To help patients navigate these challenges, try these strategies:

-• Stay in the know about shortages and communicate them to prescribing physicians.
-The Food and Drug Administration (FDA) publishes a drug shortages list that is updated daily.[8]
+• Stay knowledgeable about drug shortages and communicate them to prescribing physicians.
+The Food and Drug Administration (FDA) publishes a drug shortages list that updates daily.

 • Local pharmacy stocks may vary.
 Check with them frequently.